veryl-lang/veryl/book/src/04_language_reference/06_declaration/06_function.md

 Function can be declared by `function` keyword.
 Arguments are placed in `()` and return type is placed after `->`.

+If function doesn't have a return value, `->` can be omitted.

 ```veryl,playground
 module ModuleA {
     var a: logic<10>;